codalab/codabench/.github/CONTRIBUTING.md

  ## 2. Setting a local instance of Codabench.

-- Follow the tutorial in codabench wiki: https://docs.codabench.org/latest/Developers_and_Administrators/Codabench-Installation/.
+- Follow the tutorial in codabench docs: https://docs.codabench.org/latest/Developers_and_Administrators/Codabench-Installation/.
 According to your hosting OS, you might have to tune your environment file a bit.
 Try without enabling the SSL protocol (doing so, you don't need a domain name for the server).
 Try using the embedded Minio storage solution instead of a private cloud storage.
 - If needed, you can also look into https://docs.codabench.org/latest/Developers_and_Administrators/How-to-deploy-Codabench-on-your-server/

 ## 3. Using one's local instance